Placement Exam Information

 All entering graduate students are required to take placement examinations in music theory and music history before registering.
 In addition, MM students in Performance and Literature, Piano Accompanying and Chamber Music, Early Music, Conducting, Contemporary Media/Film Composition, and Opera Stage Directing are required to take a listening exam.

 Attention Continuing ESM Graduate Students: MM and MA degree students who continue on to a DMA or PhD program will be required to take only Part 3 of the Graduate Placement Exam in Theory (Counterpoint/Style Composition), as distinct from Parts 1-2, which they previously took when entering the Master’s degree.
 DMA degree students majoring in Jazz Studies and Contemporary Media must complete the full exam.

-The Listening Exam is required for Master of Music degree students in the following majors: Performance and Literature (PRL), Piano Accompanying & Chamber Music (ACM), Early Music (EMH), Conducting (CNC and CNO), Contemporary Media/Film Composition (CMFC), and Opera Stage Directing (OPS).
+The Listening Exam is required for Master of Music degree students in the following majors: Performance and Literature (PRL), Piano Accompanying & Chamber Music (ACM), Early Music (EMH), Conducting (CNC, CNW, and CNO), Contemporary Media/Film Composition (CMFC), and Opera Stage Directing (OPS).

-MM students in Jazz Performance (JCM) and Jazz Writing (JCW) must take the traditional music history exam, as well as the jazz theory exam (MM JCM and JCW students do not take the traditional music theory exam).
+MM students in Jazz Performance (JCM) and Jazz Writing (JCW) must take the jazz history and theory exam (MM JCM and JCW students do not take the traditional music history or music theory exam).